 Have you just replaced the burnt out ignition coil and the new ignition coil is also burned out?
 This is why!

-The main reason for the premature failure of the ignition coil is the wear or damage of the spark plug ignition cable.
+ignition coil is the wear or damage of the spark plug ignition cable.

 The resistance of the damaged spark plug ignition cable will be much higher than the normal resistance.
 This high resistance causes a very high voltage in the secondary winding of the ignition coil.
 This excessively high voltage generates a lot of heat, which melts the wire insulation of the coil.